 Picking up 404 routing errors and having them sent to Raygun is just as easy:

 @app.errorhandler(404) def not_found(error): send_exception() return 'Page Not Found'

 If you use Django for your Python web development needs, there’s also a third-party provider available here as a Django middleware.
 And you can of course use the vanilla Raygun4PY provider anywhere, from local scripts to networked applications.

-Got a Raygun account already, and want to hook your Python app up to it?
+Got a Raygun Crash and Error Reporting account already, and want to hook your Python app up to it?
 You’ll find the steps detailed in your Raygun dashboard once you create a new app.
-If you haven’t yet created an account, click here to start your 30-day free trial, no credit card needed.
+If you haven’t yet created an account, click here to start your 14-day free trial, no credit card needed.
 And if you’d like us to create other samples for your favorite framework, let us know in the comments below!